Judy Fierstein: Alaska

 Following her 1980 graduation from UC Santa Cruz, Fierstein experienced her first-ever backpacking trip while working as a field assistant to Wes Hildreth as they conducted research in Katmai National Park & Preserve.
 This was her first time in the park, but she continued to publish articles on its geologic features, including the Valley of Ten Thousand Smokes and the volcano Novarupta.
 For example, in 1984, the Alaska Historical Society published an article by Fierstein on the Valley of Ten Thousand Smokes; it was later cited in a symposium on the effects of natural hazards on communities in Alaska.
-Fierstein has continued to research the region and coauthor publications with Hildreth on its volcanic history.
+Fierstein continued to research the region and coauthor publications with Hildreth on its volcanic history.

 A 278-page report by Hildreth and Fierstein about Novarupta's 1912 eruption was published by the USGS in 2012, the eruption's centennial year.
 The centennial garnered nationwide media coverage, and she presented about the occasion at community events, and to Alaska Public Media.
 For her contributions to the geologic understanding of Katmai, she has been called a "Novarupta-Katmai expert" by the USGS, an "expert on the 1912 eruption [of Novarupta]" by the Alaska Volcano Observatory, and a "Katmai expert" by the University of Alaska Fairbanks.

 Fierstein's research in Katmai has also uncovered errors in the research of Clarence N. Fenner and Robert F. Griggs, such as the assumption that Mount Katmai was the vent for the 1912 eruption.
 Fierstein's work has also been applied alongside the research of Bernard R. Hubbard for determining the eruptive history of Aniakchak Caldera.
 Copies of an article by Fierstein were found in the files of Hubbard after his death.